Interface Advanced¶

 True

-Or, if you suddenly want to get the text currently displayed in this input box, you can call it like this.
+If you want to get the text content currently displayed in the input box, you can call it like this.

 Attention